Some elderly diabetes patients face high drug costs

-Researchers focused on drug costs for seniors before and after the 2006 implementation of the Medicare Part D prescription benefit that was designed to help reduce out-of-pocket costs.
+Researchers focused on drug costs for seniors before and after the 2006 implementation of a prescription benefit known as Medicare Part D that was designed to help reduce out-of-pocket costs.
 They found that costs fell slightly across the board, but many seniors still face high drug expenses.

-One reason is that roughly two in five Part D enrollees may still hit a coverage gap, or “donut hole,” where they must start paying the entire cost of medications out-of-pocket.
+One reason is that roughly two in five Part D enrollees may still hit what’s known as a coverage gap, or “donut hole,” where they must start paying the entire cost of medications out-of-pocket.
 Before Part D was introduced, three in five enrollees hit the coverage gap.

 When out of pocket costs are too high, many seniors simply stop taking their needed medications, the study team notes.